 Most restaurants in Port Douglas are positioned on the main road (Macrossan St) or Wharf Street around the corner, however a few goodies are a little tucked away so you may easily miss them if you’re just visiting.
 If you need a ride into town, I always use the local taxi shuttle service 131 008.
 They’ll pick you up from anywhere in Port for $5, or $10 return and are pretty quick.

 For all other days where you’re vegging in and want to cook your own feast then there’s a few great places around to source beautiful local produce.
 Check out the Sunday markets in Port Douglas for fruit and veggies or drive to Scomazzon’s farm shop in Mossman (pictured).
-To buy seafood from the reef, my new favourite supplier has just opened up at Port Produce (opposite the Coles car park) and you can’t beat Malones Butchers for everything else.
+To buy seafood from the reef, my new favourite supplier has just opened up at Total Food Network (called Port Produce, opposite the Coles car park) and you can’t beat Malones Butchers for everything else.

 Now without further ado, in no particular order here are my favourite restaurants in Port Douglas.
 Bon Appétit! ✣